Meridian Credit Union: History

 In April 2016 Meridian completed its acquisition from Scotiabank of Roynat Lease Finance, a supplier of commercial equipment leasing.
 Roynat Lease Finance will operate as Meridian OneCap Credit Corp., a wholly owned subsidiary of Meridian Credit Union.

 On 21 February 2017, Meridian announced and introduced a new line of Visa credit cards, moving away from MasterCard.

 On 19 November 2019, Meridian won "Best Credit Union" at the 5th Annual Canadian FinTech & AI Awards.

 During the COVID-19 pandemic in Ontario, Meridian closed branches and reduced hours to comply with lockdown orders.
 As a result, however, it laid off 109 members of its staff.

 Motusbank

 On 17 August 2016, Meridian announced its intention to establish a federally chartered online banking subsidiary.
 On 4 February 2019 the name announced for the new entity was Motusbank, stylized as motusbank.
 Motusbank launched across Canada on 2 April 2019.
 As of June 2019, Motusbank had approximately CAD$54 million in capital.

+Motusbank began winding down operations in 2025 with a final shutdown date of November 1.
+Deposit and loan accounts were moved to Meridian Credit Union (“Meridian”) and Coast Capital Savings Federal Credit Union (“Coast Capital”).